Protect Your Identity, Credit Card Information, and Computer

 - Are your online activities being watched?

-- Is your computer safe from viruses?
+- Is your computer safe from viruses and malware?

 - Are your documents and files easily accessible to others?